jameshfisher/jameshfisher.com/_posts/2017-03-01-app-store-release-process.md

 ---
 title: What is the Apple Store release process?
-justification: 'I''m releasing Vidrio on the Mac App Store, so I need to know the process!'
+justification: "I'm releasing Vidrio on the Mac App Store, so I need to know the process!"
 tags:
   - mac-app-store
   - app-distribution